JohnEdwa/RTAutoSprintExtended/Readme.md

 ### Movement

 * `HoldSprintToWalk: [true]/false`: Holding down sprint disable auto-sprinting, forcing the character to walk.
-* `SprintInAnyDirection: true/[false]`: Allows you to sprint in any direction.
+* `SprintInAnyDirection: true/[false]`: (Cheat) Allows you to sprint in any direction.

 ### Visual

 * `CustomFOV: [60], 1-359`: Sets a custom (vertical) FOV.
 60V is roughly 90H.
 * `DisableFOVChange: true/[false]`: Disables the FOV change when you sprint.
-* `SprintFOVMultiplier: [1.3] 0.5-2.0`: Sets the Sprinting FOV multiplier, if not disable with the above setting.
+* `SprintFOVMultiplier: [1.3] 0.1-2.0`: Sets the Sprinting FOV multiplier, if not disable with the above setting.
 * `DisableSprintingCrosshair: [true]/false`: Disables the useless special sprinting chevron crosshair.
 * `DisableSpeedlines: true/[false]`: Disables the speedlines effect shown when sprinting.